 Jody Muston’s love of telling stories with images started from a young age as a budding photographer.
 Her focus shifted to filmmaking when she was 17, and she has never looked back.
 After working her way through the ranks of the camera department, and cutting her teeth shooting countless shorts and music videos, Jody has emerged as one of Australia’s most exciting young DOPs whose work encompasses television, film and documentaries.

-A multi-award winning cinematographer, Jody received the ACS Gold for her work on the short film Can You See Them? directed by Polly and Mike Staniford.
+Jody received the ACS Gold for her work on the short film Can You See Them? directed by Polly and Mike Staniford.
 She has also received the ACS Silver Award for the short film Tom, directed by Nathan Croft.
 Jody’s work has seen her shoot documentaries all over the world, including the jungles of Borneo and Papua New Guinea, the plains of Mongolia and many remote areas of Australia.
 She has shot numerous stories for the ABC and SBS including Matchbox Pictures award-winning Anatomy series.